 - Music and musicology of the 20th and 21st centuries

-- Music in conflict and post-conflict situations
+- Sound, music and memory in conflict and post-conflict situations

 - Music and politics in democracy and authoritarian regimes